Ithaca, NY in The Fall

 Cornell Botanic Gardens

-The Cornell botanic gardens has 12 different specialized gardens spaced out over 25 acres, which means you can have whatever garden experience you want.
-For us that meant anything where the boys could run.
+The Cornell Botanic Gardens has 12 specialized gardens spaced out over 25 acres, meaning you can have whatever garden experience you want.
+For us, that meant anything where the boys could run.
 We walked along a river enjoying the changing leaves and saw the formal gardens near the visitors center.
 This is Ithaca in the fall at its finest!

 Plan on spending 1-3 hours.